The

 Expands

 neuroplasticity.
+Suitable

-Suitable for severe
+for severe brain impairment,

-PTSD and TBI.
+and TBI.

 Duration: